Please see below for frequently asked questions relating to ANZSOG’s Executive Fellows Program.

 13. What are the attendance requirements?

 As a participant, you are expected to attend all sessions to fully realise the benefits of the program.

-The EFP has continually evolved and in recent years has been delivered as an intensive and lively three-week residential program for senior executives to develop their capacity to lead.
+The EFP has continually evolved and in 2024 it will be delivered as an intensive and lively two-week residential program for senior executives to develop their capacity to lead.